DCotterill/halixia-hugo/content/ma/volunteering-holiday-2225.md

 layout: static
 ---

-Combine travel with volunteering in a different country
+Combine travel with volunteering in a different country.

 Make a positive impact while travelling by embarking on a volunteering holiday, contributing to local communities and causes.